Lesson 6: Direct Messages

 Where to find direct messaging

-There are many websites that offer direct messaging features, including:
+There are many websites and apps that offer direct messaging features, including:

 If you are interested learning more about using direct messages, we have tutorials on the following: